dashohoxha/killercoda-scenarios/gitea/step3.md

 2. Click on "Register" and at the end of the install page create a user account with username `user1`, password `pass1`, and email `user1@example.org`.
-This user will also be the administrator of the gitea.
+(This user will also be the administrator of the gitea.)
+Then click on the button "Install Gitea".

 3. From the gitea web interface create a new repository named `project1`: